2015 NBA playoffs

 The 2015 NBA playoffs was the postseason tournament of the National Basketball Association's 2014–15 season.
 The tournament concluded with the Western Conference champion Golden State Warriors defeating the Eastern Conference champion Cleveland Cavaliers 4 games to 2 in the NBA Finals.
 Andre Iguodala was named NBA Finals MVP.

+The San Antonio Spurs were the defending champions, but lost in the first round to the Los Angeles Clippers.

 Overview

 Western Conference

 For the first time since 2005–06, all teams from a particular division made the playoffs (in this case, all five teams from the Southwest Division).

 The Los Angeles Clippers hosting the San Antonio Spurs in Game 5 of the First Round series at the Staples Center.

 The San Antonio Spurs made their 18th straight playoff appearance, while the Golden State Warriors (third straight playoff appearance) entered the playoffs as the first seed of their respective conferences.

 Despite making the Western Conference Finals the previous year and winning 45 games this season, the Oklahoma City Thunder missed the playoffs due to a tie-breaker with the New Orleans Pelicans.
 The Pelicans themselves made their first playoff appearance since 2011, and their first as the Pelicans.